 Ask the parents about their son's communication and behavior patterns and preferences.
 For example:

 Don't worry about asking too many questions.
 Autism affects kids in different ways, so no two children with the condition are alike.
 Most likely, your questions will only reassure the parents that you are a reliable caretaker for their son.

 See if you can spend time with the child and parents together before your first babysitting session.
 This will let you get used to his behavior patterns and see firsthand how the parents handle the child.
 It will also allow the little guy to get to know you with the comfort of a parent present.

-Try to stick to the child's usual routine (feeding times, nap times, etc.) as much as possible.
+Try to stick to the child's usual routine and rules (feeding times, nap times, etc.).
 Give him simple instructions, one at a time, rather than giving him multiple things to do at once.
 Wait for him to finish a task or activity before giving instructions on another.

 Avoid bringing friends or your own family members to the house while you are babysitting.
-If you take the child on an excursion outside the home, try to visit only places he is familiar with, such as a nearby park or anywhere else that's comforting.
+If you take the child on an excursion outside the home, try to visit only places he is familiar with, like a nearby park or anywhere else that's comforting.

 As with any babysitting experience, focus on the child.
 And make sure you have contact numbers for emergencies, including ways to reach the parents if needed.

 *Names have been changed to protect user privacy.